Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Linear Gaussian and Student's t Vector Autoregressions

 Our Student's $t$ VAR has a conditional mean identical to the Gaussian VAR, but unlike the Gaussian VAR, it is conditionally heteroskedastic.
-Specifically, the conditional variance (\ref{eq:convarlinear}) consists of a constant covariance matrix that is multiplied by a time-varying scalar that depends on the quadratic form of the preceding $p$ observations through the autoregressive parameters.
+Specifically, the conditional covariance matrix~(\ref{eq:Omegat_lin}) consists of a constant covariance matrix that is multiplied by a time-varying scalar that depends on the quadratic form of the preceding $p$ observations through the autoregressive parameters.
 In this sense, the model has a ‘VAR($p$)–ARCH($p$)’ representation, but the ARCH type conditional variance is not as general as in the conventional multivariate ARCH process \citep[e.g., ][Section 16.3]{Lutkepohl:2005} that allows the entries of the conditional covariance matrix to vary relative to each other.
 Our model is, however, more parsimonious than the conventional VAR-ARCH model, as the conditional covariance depends only on the degrees of freedom and autoregressive parameters (in addition to the parameters in the constant covariance matrix).
 Student's $t$ VARs similar to ours have previously appeared at least in \cite{Heracleous:2003} and \cite{Poudyal:2012}.

-\section{The Gaussian and Student's \textit{t} mixture vector autoregressive model}
+\section{The Gaussian and Student's \textit{t} Mixture Vector Autoregressive Model}

-The G-StMVAR model can be described as a collection of linear autoregressive models that are the linear Gaussian VARs or the linear Student's $t$ VARs defined in Section~\ref{sec:linvar}.
+The G-StMVAR model can be described as a collection of linear autoregressive models each of which is a linear Gaussian VAR or a linear Student's $t$ VAR defined in Section~\ref{sec:linvar}.
 At each time point, the process generates an observation from one of its mixture components that is randomly selected according to the probabilities given by the mixing weights.
-This definition is formalized next.
+This definition is formalized in the following.

-Let $y_t$ $(t=1,2,...)$ be the real valued $d$-dimensional time series of interest, and let $\mathcal{F}_{t-1}$ denote $\sigma$-algebra generated by the random vectors $\lbrace y_s, s<t \rbrace$.
+Let $y_t$, $t=1,2,...$, be the real valued $d$-dimensional time series of interest, and let $\mathcal{F}_{t-1}$ denote $\sigma$-algebra generated by the random vectors $\lbrace y_s, s<t \rbrace$.
 In a G-StMVAR model with autoregressive order $p$ and $M$ mixture components (or regimes), the observations $y_t$ are assumed to be generated by